The Challenges of Designing a Free-Position, Multi-Device System

 As a matter of safety, a wireless charger needs to know that the energy being transmitted is ultimately finding its way to the right place.
 If it’s not reaching the receiving device’s coil and making it to the battery, that means it’s going somewhere else.
 If that somewhere else is another object, the lost energy can cause damage and produce dangerous amounts of heat.
 The Qi Standard has a protocol that can identify whether power is being absorbed by a foreign object so it can shut the charger off before overheating becomes an issue – that protocol is called Foreign Object Detection (or FOD).

 When transmitting power through a multi-coil system, FOD becomes much more difficult.
-It’s important to address FOD as a top priority: if this protocol isn’t followed to the letter, the charger can damage devices or random objects that rest on top of the pad, and can overheat to dangerous temperatures.
+It’s important to address FOD as a top priority: if this protocol isn’t implemented properly, the charger can damage devices or random objects that rest on top of the pad, and can overheat to dangerous temperatures.

 In a free-position system, you must implement both the Qi Standard’s methods and additional methods for FOD that are effective, reliable, and safe.